Simon bar Kokhba: Nicknames

-During the revolt, the Jewish sage Rabbi Akiva regarded Simon as the Jewish messiah; the Talmud records his statement that the Star Prophecy verse from Numbers 24:17: "There shall come a star out of Jacob" referred to him, based on identification of the Hebrew word for star, kokhav, and his name, bar Kozeva.
+During the revolt, the Jewish sage Rabbi Akiva regarded Simon as the Jewish messiah.
+The Jerusalem Talmud (Taannit 4:5) records his statement that the Star Prophecy verse from Numbers 24:17, "There shall come a star out of Jacob," referred to him.
+This was based on identification of the Hebrew word for star, kokhav, and his name, bar Kozeva.
 The name Bar Kokhba, which references this statement of Akiva, does not appear in the Talmud, but only in ecclesiastical sources, until the 16th century.
-The Jerusalem Talmud (Taanit 4:5) mentions him by the name of Bar Kozeva.
+The Jerusalem Talmud (Taanit 4:5) and the Babylonian Talmud (Sanhedrin 93b and 97b) mention him by the name of Bar Kozeva.

 Revolt leader

 Background

 Despite the devastation wrought by the Romans during the First Jewish–Roman War (66–73 CE), which left the population and countryside in ruins, a series of laws passed by Roman Emperors provided the incentive for the second rebellion.
 Based on the delineation of years in Eusebius' Chronicon (whose Latin translation is known as the Chronicle of Jerome) the Jewish revolt began under the Roman governor Tineius (Tynius) Rufus in the 16th year of Hadrian's reign, or what was equivalent to the 4th year of the 227th Olympiad.
 Hadrian sent an army to crush the resistance, but it faced a strong opponent, since Bar Kokhba, as the recognised leader of Israel, punished any Jew who refused to join his ranks.
-Two and a half years later, after the war had ended, the Roman emperor Hadrian barred Jews from entering Ælia Capitolina, the pagan city he had built on the ruins of Jewish Jerusalem.
+Two and a half years later, after the war had ended, the Roman emperor Hadrian barred Jews from entering Aelia Capitolina, the pagan city he had built on the ruins of Jewish Jerusalem.
 The name Aelia was derived from one of the emperor's names, Aelius.
 According to Philostorgius, this was done so that its former Jewish inhabitants "might not find in the name of the city a pretext for claiming it as their country."